[ PILLAR 2 / IS YOUR EXPERTISE STILL SAFE? ]

 The displacement showing up so far is mostly expert versus expert, not AI versus expert.
 When a client chooses an AI-equipped advisor who delivers in three days over a traditional one who delivers in three weeks, the work moved between humans.
 The AI just decided which human.

 That is what the amplification numbers mean competitively.
-If AI lifts a consultant's output by double digits and nearly halves delivery time on routine work, the advisor without it is not competing against a machine.
-She is competing against a peer with a machine, at the peer's new speed and price.
+If AI lifts a consultant's output by double digits and nearly halves delivery time on routine work, the advisor without it isn't competing against a machine.
+She's competing against a peer with a machine, at the peer's new speed and price.

 What should I do now to make my expertise harder to replace?

 1. Capture your method.
 Document how you actually work: the steps, the decision points, the calls you make differently than your field.
+The fastest version is spoken: record yourself explaining your method to your AI and let it draft the documentation.
 Undocumented expertise is invisible to markets and machines alike.

 2. Publish your judgment layer.
 Positions, cases, and reasoning under your own name.
 The generic layer is free now; the specific layer is what gets sought out.

-4. None of this is a one-week project, and it does not need to be.
-It is a marathon, not a sprint, and the experts moving now are compounding while their peers debate.
+4. It's a marathon, not a sprint, and the experts moving now are compounding while their peers debate.
 Watching how AI capability actually shifts, and what each shift means for advisors like you, is part of what the Collective Wisdom newsletter is for.

 The PLB Perspective

 I sell AI systems for a living, so you might expect me to soften this answer in one direction or the other.
-I will not.
-I have watched AI draft in seconds what used to take a client's team a week, and I have never once seen it replace the person whose judgment the client trusted.
-What I see instead, in every engagement: the moment the generic layer of the work went to AI, the judgment layer became the whole business.
+I won't.
+AI drafts in seconds what used to take a team a week, and I've never seen it replace the person whose judgment the client trusts.
+What I see instead is simpler and higher-stakes: the moment the generic layer of the work goes to the machine, the judgment layer becomes the whole business.
 The stakes on being genuinely good went up, not down.

-So the question I would sit with is not whether AI replaces you.
-It is whether your expertise exists anywhere outside your head.
+So sit with a better question than the replacement one: does your expertise exist anywhere outside your head?
 A brilliant undocumented expert and a mediocre one look identical to a machine, and increasingly to a market that asks machines first.
-Capture what you know, and AI stops being the thing that might replace you.
-It becomes the thing that carries you further than your hours ever could.
+Capture what you know, and the thing you feared becomes the thing that carries you further than your hours ever could.

 Cindy Anne Molchany Cindy Anne Molchany · Founder